messagingHub22/MessagingLibrary/README.md

 # MessagingLibrary

 MessagingLibrary is a C# class library that is used to send requests from server and can pass the results back to the client.
-It also sends signalR requests to update messages when a new message or user messsage is created.
+It also sends signalR requests to update messages when a new message or user message is created.
 MessagingLibrary is a dependency of MessagingClient.
 Clone both projects in their folders which should be placed in the same directory and then MessagingClient can be compiled.